Osaka Metro: Branding

-Osaka Metro stations are denoted by the Osaka Metro Co.'s corporate logo, a white-on-dark-blue icon placed at ground-level entrances, depicting an "M" (for "Metro") based on a coiled ribbon, which would form an "O" (for "Osaka") when viewed from the side, with the "Osaka Metro" wordmark set in the Gotham typeface.
+Osaka Metro stations are denoted by the Osaka Metro Co.'s corporate logo, a white-on-dark-blue icon placed at ground-level entrances, depicting an "M" (for "Metro") based on a coiled ribbon, which would form an "O" (for "Osaka") when viewed from the side (this symbol is officially called the "moving M"), with the "Osaka Metro" wordmark set in the Gotham typeface.
 "Osaka Metro" (in Latin characters) is the official branding in Japanese, and is always represented as such in official media.
 (News outlets have been seen to use 大阪メトロ, presumably to better flow with article text.)
-Individual lines are represented by a public-facing name (e.g. “Midōsuji Line” for Line No. 1) and a specific color, as well as a single Latin letter, which is paired with a different number at each station for easy identification (see below).
+Individual lines are represented by a public-facing name (e.g. "Midōsuji Line" for Rapid Electric Tramway Line No. 1) and a specific color, as well as a single Latin letter, which is paired with a different number at each station for easy identification (see below).
 Icons for each line (featured in station wayfinding signage) are represented by a solid roundel in the line color, superimposed with the line's letter-designation in the Parisine typeface.

-An older branding (also used on the tram network run by the city until 1969) is the "Mio-Den" mark, which depicts an old-fashioned depth-marker, (澪標, mio-tsukushi), the logo for Osaka City, over the kanji for electricity (電, den), short for "electric train" (電車, densha).
-This mark is still present on newer trainsets and staff uniforms as the mark is Osaka Metro's corporate emblem, as well as a connection to the subway network's roots.
+An older branding (also used on the original tram network run by the city until 1969) is the "Mio-Den" mark, which depicts an old-fashioned depth-marker, (澪標, mio-tsukushi), the logo for Osaka City, over the kanji for electricity (電, den), short for "electric train" (電車, densha).
+This mark is still present on newer trainsets and staff uniforms as Osaka Metro retained it as its monsho, as well as a connection to the subway network's roots.

-When it was run by the Osaka Municipal Transportation Bureau, the subway used a logo known as the "Circle-Ko" (マルコ, Maru-Ko) symbol, which is a katakana "ko" (コ) for "Urban rail transit" (高速鉄道, kōsoku tetsudō) superimposed over a circular capital “O” for “Osaka” (see infobox, above).
-This remains on many trainsets and at stations, but is slated for replacement with the Osaka Metro logo as the changeover progresses.
+When it was run by the Osaka Municipal Transportation Bureau, the subway used a logo known as the "Circle-Ko" (マルコ, Maru-Ko) symbol, which is a katakana "ko" (コ) for "Urban rail transit" (高速鉄道, kōsoku tetsudō) superimposed over a circular capital "O" for "Osaka" (see infobox, above).
+This remained on many older trainsets and at stations, until it was completely replaced by the Osaka Metro logo by 2020.